-Reference Safety Information - section 4.8 the supplied pharmacovigilance reference copy of the amitriptyline SPC.
-[INSERT REFERENCE]
+Reference Safety Information - section 4.8 of the supplied pharmacovigilance reference copy of the amitriptyline SPC (as supplied by Teva; Netherlands RVG 110148)

 9.2.
 Operational Definitions for (Serious) Adverse Events

 For general definitions of AEs, ARs, SAEs, SARs, and SUSARs please see section 9.1 above.